Minimalism: What Is The Best Number Of Shoes to Own?

 We fall in love with the latest fashion trends, and before we know it, our closets are overflowing with shoes of every style, color, and purpose.

-This obsession can lead to clutter, financial strain, and even decision fatigue when choosing the right pair to wear.
+This obsession can lead to clutter, financial strain, and even decision fatigue when choosing the right pair.

-As a minimalist, the question of how many shoes I really need has been a problem for me.
-I reluctantly settled on 5 pairs.
+As a minimalist, I’ve struggled with how many shoes I really need.
+I reluctantly settled on five pairs.

 Benefits of Minimalism in Shoe Collection